Nachindi

-Nachindi is a village in the Punjab province of Pakistan.
-It is part of the Union Council of Jand Khanzada in Chakwal Tehsil.
+Nachindi is a village in of Chakwal District of Punjab province in Pakistan.
+It is part of the Union Council Jand Khanzada in Chakwal Tehsil.
 The population of Nachindi is about 4249.
 A large percentage of the population works for the Pakistan Army and other defence-related departments.

 Geography

 It is located at 32°57′0″N 73°9′0″E, and has an elevation of 450 metres (1479 feet).